gumaerc-testorg/esd.273j-fall-2009/content/pages/assignments.md

 Under the coordinated control, let _T_ be the time in years between replenishments.
 Find the best value of _T_ and the order quantity for each item.
 Assume shortage is not allowed.

 A-2) In the classical EOQ model assumes that when we order _Q_ units, we receive our order in two parts.
-The first part arrives immediately and contains α_Q_ (0 < α ≤ 1) and the second part arrives _T_ units of time after the first part and contains the rest of the order ((1−α)_Q_).
+The first part arrives immediately and contains α_Q_ (0 \< α ≤ 1) and the second part arrives _T_ units of time after the first part and contains the rest of the order ((1−α)_Q_).
 If shortage is not allowed what is the optimal order quantity, _Q_?

 A-3) Prove that the worst-case bound for heuristic developed in class for the single-warehouse multi-item model is tight.
 That is, construct an example for which the cost of the heuristic is twice the cost of the optimal solution.

-A-4) Consider a multi-item model with _n_ products, each of which with parameters, _Di_, _Ki_ and _hi_.
+A-4) Consider a multi-item model with _n_ products, each of which with parameters, _D{{< sub "i" >}}_, _K{{< sub "i" >}}_ and _h{{< sub "i" >}}_.
 Let αi be the space taken by one unit of product i.
 The company needs to lease space and _ϒ_ is the annual leasing cost.
 The objective is minimize the long run average inventory carrying and ordering cost plus a leasing cost proportional to the space needed for the warehouse.
 Develop a heuristic and analyze its worst-case performance.